Tito Benady

-Mesod Benady MBE (born 17 July 1930) is a Gibraltarian historian of Sephardic Jewish descent.
-He currently lives in Grendon, Northamptonshire in the United Kingdom.
+Mesod Benady MBE (17 July 1930 – 19 May 2026) was a Gibraltarian historian of Sephardic Jewish descent.
+He lived in Grendon, Northamptonshire in the United Kingdom.

-Benady was involved in local politics during the seventies; he contested the 1976 election, as an independent, and in the 1980 election, as a candidate of the Party for the Autonomy of Gibraltar, led by Joseph Triay; he defended positions of rapprochement with Spain.
+Benady was involved in local politics during the 1970s; he contested the 1976 election, as an independent, and in the 1980 election, as a candidate of the Party for the Autonomy of Gibraltar, led by Joseph Triay; he defended positions of rapprochement with Spain.
 In neither election was he successful.

-Benady has specialised in the local and military history of Gibraltar and has also written about:
+He specialised in the local and military history of Gibraltar and also wrote about: